ayomawdb/kbase.ayoma.me/docs/os/windows/active-directory.md

 * The SYSVOL folder can be accessed through:
   * share `\\domainname.com\sysvol`
   * or the local share name on the server `\\servername\sysvol`.
-* Uses [DFS](http://social.technet.microsoft.com/wiki/contents/articles/16757.active-directory-glossary.aspx#DFS) to share the relevant folders to users and clients.
+* Uses [DFS](http://social.technet.microsoft.com/wiki/contents/articles/16757.active-directory-glossary.aspx#DFS) to share the relevant folders to users and clients. - Distributed File System.
+Client and server services that allow servers to organize distributed file shares into a distributed file system.
-  * [FRS](http://social.technet.microsoft.com/wiki/contents/articles/16757.active-directory-glossary.aspx#FRS) is a multi-master, multi-threaded replication technology.
+* [File Replication Service - FRS](http://social.technet.microsoft.com/wiki/contents/articles/16757.active-directory-glossary.aspx#FRS) is a multi-master, multi-threaded replication technology.
   * Introduced in Windows 2000 to replace the previous LMREPL technology used in NT3.x and 4 days
   * Ageing Cache - Detects the change by monitoring the NTFS USN journal (stored in NTFRS database) (every 3 seconds)
-  * Replaced by DFSR in Windows 2008 or higher
+  * Replaced by DFSR (Distributed File System Replication) in Windows 2008 or higher
     * Auto-healing functions in place to remedy some of the issues that FRS
     * Instead of replicating entire files we only replicate the chunks of data that have changed
     * Based on [MD4](http://social.technet.microsoft.com/wiki/contents/articles/20580.wiki-glossary-of-technology-acronyms.aspx#MD4) hash of the file